-We are not currently hiring for Residence Directors.
+We are hiring for Residence Directors for the 2018-2019 academic year!

 Interested in learning more about the CSU Residence Director experience?
 Check out these videos featuring current staff members!